sdat2/seager19/docs/MRes.md

 # MRes Proposal

 ![SST output over time period](gifs/SST_SST2_in_om_run2f.gif)

-## Part 1

-Seager et al. 2019 [1] shows that CMIP models do not follow the observed trend in ENSO, but that this trend can be reproduced with a simple coupled physical model.
-There was no sensitivity analysis of the model in this paper.
-Given that the model takes around 30 minutes to run at the moment, it would be quite achievable to do the number of model runs necessary to achieve this.
-Of particular interest might be the model's sensitivity to the drag coefficient, as they note that they chose a much higher value than normal so as to replicate the amplitude of ENSO.
+Seager et al. 2019 [1, hereafter S19] showed that although CMIP5 ensemble members do not follow the observed trend in ENSO, this observed trend can be reproduced with a simple coupled physical model.
+Here, we carry out a parameter sensitivity analysis of the S19 model.
+Of particular interest might be the S19 model's sensitivity to the drag coefficient, as S19 note that they chose a much higher value than normal so as to replicate the amplitude of ENSO.
 This sensitivity analysis could first be achieved using a Gaussian Process (GP) with a radial basis function (RBF) kernel of a given smoothness, as the number of data points will initially be quite small (<10^{4}).
-From this initial baseline we could expand to more sophisticated sensitivity analyses, and/or more complicated model settings.
+S19 is computationally lightweight, allowing for a large number of parallel sensitivity experiments to be run at the same time in order to generate the training dataset for the GP model.
+The GP model will allow us to rapidly explore the parameter space in between our chosen parameter configurations, in terms of both the mean value and uncertainties.
+From this initial baseline, we could expand to more sophisticated sensitivity analyses, and/or more complicated model settings.

-Scientific questions to be addressed would include:
+Scientific questions to be addressed include:

 - Can we replicate the results displayed in Seager et al. 2019?

 - How robust is the model to the parameters chosen?
 - Can the sensitivity of the model to the parameters be understood from the physical processes underlying it?
 - How skillful are different emulation functions at fitting input/output of the model?

-## Part 2

-Cloud computing platforms like Pangeo could make it relatively easy to do the same analysis to the CMIP6 ensemble, as they did to CMIP5, to see if the same bias exists (it seems it does, in e.g. [2]).

-Scientific questions to be addressed would include:

-- Do any particular model families perform better, and is there a physical reason for this.
-- What are the likely effects of these biases on risk from e.g. Tropical cyclones (using a metric like the potential intensity).

 ## Skills learnt